SWiSSSE-crypto/SWiSSSE/README.md

 # 3. Experimental validation of SWiSSSE
 This section describes how to reproduce the experimental results shown in the paper.

+## 3.0.
+Set up a virtual environment and install the software requirements
+1. It is recommended to set up a Python virtual environment to avoid any problems related to installing packages in Python.
+Please follow the following guide to do it: https://realpython.com/python-virtual-environments-a-primer/.
+Make sure you are using the right commands for your operating system (you can toggle the operating system in the website linked above).
+2. Install softwares/packages listed in Section 2.

 ## 3.1.
 Download the Enron email corpus
 1. Download the Enron email corpus with the following link: https://www.cs.cmu.edu/~enron/.
-2. Unzip the emails and put them under `.\raw_emails\`.
+2. Unzip the emails and put them under `./raw_emails/`.
 The directory structure should look like this:
 ```
 ├── raw_emails
 │   ├── maildir